caraml-dev/mdformatter/README.md

 The merged files will first be saved to the provided `results_dir` (`sample/results_confluence` in this case).
 All missing Confluence pages will be created in the provided space according to the page title and parent page title; the created page's ID will be added to the merged file which will be used for publishing later: `<!-- confluence-page-id: 12345678 -->`.

 Template substitution (as with the `GITBOOK` case) is done on the merged files.
+During this process, Gitbook specific tags will be converted to appropriate Confluence macros.

 ## Publishing to Confluence